The Syracuse Surge

-See the final draft map and ordinance of ReZone Syracuse before it goes up for a vote.
-Owen Kerney, Deputy Director of Planning & Sustainability for Syracuse, will answer questions and explain the effort undertaken to update a system for a city ready to surge.
+Owen Kerney, Deputy Director of Planning & Sustainability for Syracuse, answered questions and explained the effort undertaken to update a system for a city ready to surge.

 The April 25, 2019, Forum featured the new CEO of WCNY Mitch Gelman